- About Us

 After the print is complete, you can remove any rafts or supports and sand your object with sandpaper (80 grit to 500 grit).
 Be sure to wear a mask and goggles!
 You can also prime and paint your model using hobby or acrylic paints in a well-ventilated area.

 Lynda.com offers several classes on 3D printing.
-Use your library card to set up an account and start learning at your own pace.
+Visit the library’s Research page and use your library card to set up an account and start learning at your own pace.

-TinkerCAD is a free, web-based program.
+TinkerCAD is a free, web-based program that teaches you how to create 3D designs such as keychains and cookie cutters.
 It works best in Google Chrome (v.
 10 or newer) and Firefox (v.
 4 or newer).
 Find it at tinkercad.com.